Pedestrian Accident Lawyer Vero Beach, FL

 3 Myths About Pedestrian Accidents

 If you have recently been hurt while out walking, you might be wondering if you can be compensated for your pain, suffering, and even medical costs.
 You are not alone — pedestrian accidents happen more often than you think.
-You should consult a pedestrian accident lawyer in Vero Beach, FL, like those at Tuttle Law to discuss your injuries and the circumstances around your accident.
+You should consult a pedestrian accident lawyer in Vero Beach, FL, like those at Tuttle Larsen, P.A. to discuss your injuries and the circumstances around your accident.
 In the meantime, here are some myths about pedestrian accidents you might be surprised are not true.

 1. Only Vehicular Pedestrian Accidents Count